unica-isde/web-server-2023/readme.md

 ## Configuration

-Configure the service by editing the file `config.py`.
+Configure the service by editing the file `app/config.py`.

 ## Prepare the resources

 It is recommended to pre-download images and models before running the server.
 This is to avoid unnecessary waits for users.

-Run `prepare_images.py` and `prepare_models.py`.
-Models will
-be stored in your PyTorch cache directory, while the path for the image directory can be found in the `config.py` file.
+Run `python app/prepare_images.py` and `python app/prepare_models.py`.
+Models will be stored in your PyTorch cache directory, while the path for the image directory can be found in the `app/config.py` file.

 ```bash
 python app/prepare_images.py